affinidi/affinidi-tdk-dotnet/README.md

 `dotnet add package AffinidiTdk.AuthProvider`

-The Clients and Packages will be available in [nuget.org](https://www.nuget.org/profiles/affinidi).
+All Affinidi TDK Clients and Packages are available in [nuget.org](https://www.nuget.org/profiles/affinidi).

 <p align="right">(<a href="#top">back to top</a>)</p>